kromerkisser/kromerkisser/README.md

 <p align="center">
 enby lesbian oc x cc enthusiast and CEO of kromdon
 <p align="center">
-strawpage is a wip.  feel free to sign my atabook
+look at strawpage for more info.  feel free to sign my atabook